Lilly Fellows Program Summer Seminar for College Teachers

 December 28, 2015–January 11, 2016 Orvieto, Italy

 Encouraged by the success of the inaugural Jerusalem & Athens Seminar in January 2015, the Studio for Art, Faith & History joins forces with the Center for Faith and Inquiry to offer a Seminar that combines the Great Books, Socratic approach of CFI's Jerusalem and Athens Forum honors program with the emphasis of the Gordon IN Orvieto semester program on experiencing Great Art and Great Books in situ—in their original settings.

 Housed in the renovated 13th century monastery that is home to the Gordon IN Orvieto semester program, the Seminar is open to students for credit, to alumni of the JAF honors program and of the Orvieto semester program, and to adult learners.

-The Studio for Art, Faith & History is partnering with the First Presbyterian Day School of Macon, GA to host a ten-day seminar July 2–12, 2014 for rising seniors on the theme: “Dante’s Divine Comedy and Luca Signorelli’s frescos of the Final Things in the San Brizio Chapel: Medieval and Renaissance responses to the Classical heritage.”
+The Studio for Art, Faith & History partnered with the First Presbyterian Day School of Macon, GA to host a ten-day seminar July 2–12, 2014 for eighteen students and teachers on the theme: “Dante’s Divine Comedy and Luca Signorelli’s frescos of the Final Things in the San Brizio Chapel: Medieval and Renaissance responses to the Classical heritage.”

 Light from Light: Photographs by Douglas Gilbert